Telltale Signs Your Forklift Needs to Be Replaced

 We sell used forklifts at an affordable price, and our comprehensive inventory of new machines includes tow tractors, pallet stackers, lift trucks and electric pallet trucks.
 Our specialty machines, such as the Aisle Master-OP, offer extra power and more functionality for your workplace.
 Our rentals from Hyster and Yale include electric, diesel, narrow aisle, stacker and side loader forklifts.

-With locations in Oklahoma, Texas, New Mexico, Missouri and Arkansas, Medly Equipment Company is dedicated to providing solutions to all our customers’ handling needs.
+With locations in Oklahoma, Texas, New Mexico, Missouri and Arkansas, Medley Equipment Company is dedicated to providing solutions to all our customers’ handling needs.
 Our team of over 100 technicians prioritizes the customer experience and ensures you notice the quality of every service and product we provide.

-Contact us online to request a quote or call us today at (866) 734-6687.
+Contact us to request a quote.

 YOUR NEAREST LOCATION